openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional clarifications are provided for the following parameters already defined in [@!RFC6749]:

-invalid_request:
+`invalid_request`:

-- the Authorization Server does not expect a PIN in the pre-authorized flow but the client provides a PIN,
+- the Authorization Server does not expect a PIN in the pre-authorized flow but the client provides a PIN

-- the Authorization Server expects a PIN in the pre-authorized flow but the client does not provide a PIN,
+- the Authorization Server expects a PIN in the pre-authorized flow but the client does not provide a PIN

-invalid_grant:
+`invalid_grant`:

-- the Authorization Server expects a PIN in the pre-authorized flow but the client provides the wrong PIN,
+- the Authorization Server expects a PIN in the pre-authorized flow but the client provides the wrong PIN

-- the user provides the wrong pre-authorized code or the pre-authorized code has expired.
+- the user provides the wrong pre-authorized code or the pre-authorized code has expired

 Below is a non-normative example Token Error Response: